 Hinjo: Nobody invades my city — and absolutely NOBODY HURTS MY DOG!!!

-In Sailor Nothing, Magnificent Kamen/Dark General Radon threatens Dusty.
+- In Sailor Nothing, Magnificent Kamen/Dark General Radon threatens Dusty.
 This results in him getting killed.

-In this video on e621, the dog not only died.
+- In this video on e621, the dog not only died.
 King died first.

-This one of several things that consistently provokes the Avatar State in the normally sweet and pacifist Aang in Avatar: The Last Airbender.
-In the first of season two, some unnamed Earth Kingdom general tries to provoke Avatar State by sinking Katara in rock, which turns out to be a bad idea.
+- This one of several things that consistently provokes the Avatar State in the normally sweet and pacifist Aang in Avatar: The Last Airbender.
+In the first episode of season two, some unnamed Earth Kingdom general tries to provoke Avatar State by sinking Katara in rock, which turns out to be a bad idea.
 Appa is also a frequent target.

-Likewise, Katara will not stand aside while Aang gets hurt.
+- Likewise, Katara will not stand aside while Aang gets hurt.
 Azula and later Hama learned this the hard way.

-In the Ben 10 episode Ken 10, Kevin Levin stomps Ken's rock dog-thing, just to provoke the kid into attacking him.
+- In the Ben 10 episode Ken 10, Kevin Levin stomps Ken's rock dog-thing, just to provoke the kid into attacking him.
 It gets better by the end of the episode, naturally.

 - In an episode of Cartoon Planet, Zorak is forced by Space Ghost to give Brak lessons on being evil.
 He does this by telling him to threaten Space Ghost "and your little dog, too".
 Brak objects to the notion of harming Space Ghost's (non-existent) dog and asks him to blast Zorak, to which Space Ghost happily complies.

-In one episode of Batman Beyond, Terry is fighting a mutated Dr. Cuvier, and Ace, Bruce's pet Great Dane, is also present.
-Now, the two have had a turbulent relationship so far, but when Terry gets hit, Ace rushes in to fight off the monster, only for the monster to wrap its tentacles around Ace and tries to do him in.
+- In one episode of Batman Beyond, Terry is fighting a mutated Dr. Cuvier, and Ace, Bruce's pet Great Dane, is also present.
+Now, the two have had a turbulent relationship so far, but when Terry gets hit, Ace rushes in to fight off the monster, only for the monster to wrap its tentacles around Ace and try to do him in.
 And that's when Terry got pissed.

-In the final episode of Superman: The Animated Series, Superman gives Darkseid an And This Is for... punch for Dan Turpin, whom Darkseid murdered at the end of his foiled invasion of Earth.
+- In the final episode of Superman: The Animated Series, Superman gives Darkseid an And This Is for... punch for Dan Turpin, whom Darkseid murdered at the end of his foiled invasion of Earth.
 Darkseid responds by claiming that "Had I known one human's death would pain you so, I would have killed more."
 When Darkseid gets the upper hand in their fight right after this, he adds "And kill more I shall!
 Carry that with you to oblivion, Superman!"'

-Used in Young Justice when Desaad threatens Superboy and his dog... er, wolf:
+- Used in Young Justice when Desaad threatens Superboy and his dog... er, wolf:

 Desaad: "Kill the boy, and his little dog, too."

-Adventures of the Gummi Bears: In the episode "Eye of the Beholder", when the witch who has enchanted herself too look beautiful and put the whole of Dunwyn Castle (including the king) under her spell is finally exposed, she threatens to get princess Calla, "and [her] little pig too" (Sunny is disguised as a pig to avoid being spotted by humans).
+- Adventures of the Gummi Bears: In the episode "Eye of the Beholder", when the witch who has enchanted herself to look beautiful and put the whole of Dunwyn Castle (including the king) under her spell is finally exposed, she threatens to get princess Calla, "and [her] little pig too" (Sunny is disguised as a pig to avoid being spotted by humans).